vrolex-project/vrolex/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [vRolexCoinTalk](https://vrolexcointalk.io/) forums.
+* Discuss on the [VRolexTalk](https://vrolextalk.io/) forums.
-* Discuss general vRolexCoin development on #vrolexcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=vrolexcoin-dev).
+* Discuss general VRolex development on #vrolex-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=vrolex-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)